kevinoh45TuD/pp2_card_games/README.md

 ## Intro

-The purpose of this project is to create a website where the user can play the card game 'match'.
+The purpose of this project was to create a website where the user can play the card game 'match'.
 The goal of this website was to create it using HTML, CSS and JS.
 Below I have outlined different design choices, features of the pages and what things were used to create this website.